CAC Facts & FAQs

 DCAC does not discriminate in the delivery of services or benefits based on race, color, national origin, religion, sex, disability, and age (as well as sexual orientation and gender identity.

-From 2009-2016 there were over 9,000 substantiated cases of child abuse or neglect in Dorchester, Charleston, and Berkeley Counties of South Carolina.
+According to data from the Children’s Trust, from 2009-2018 there were over 18,000 substantiated cases of child abuse or neglect in Dorchester, Charleston, and Berkeley Counties of South Carolina.
 When a CAC is involved in the investigation and treatment of child abuse, it is more likely for the child and family to achieve better outcomes.
 Without intervention, child abuse causes lifelong problems.

 The Adverse Childhood Experiences Study (ACES) reports that as adults, untreated child abuse is highly correlated with chronic health issues, mental health problems, obesity, drugs and/or alcohol dependency, lower high school graduation rates, repeating the cycle of abuse, criminal behavior, and learning disabilities; all of which contribute to an increased likelihood of poverty and early death.
 Without intervention, researchers say the lifetime cost of untreated abuse to the community is $210,012 per child in health care costs, social programs, and lost productivity.